openedx/docs.openedx.org/source/documentors/quick_starts/update_doc_via_github.rst

    #.
 Click :guilabel:`Commit changes` to save these changes to your branch.

-2. Create a Pull Request
+a- 2.
+Create a Pull Request
 **********************************

 .. include:: ../how-tos/reusable_content/create_pull_request.txt